MICommunity/psi-mi-xml-maker/README.md

 > **Note:** A **Publication ID** must be provided before an XML file can be created.

-### 2. Formatting the Raw File
+### 2. Formatting the input File
-If the imported file does not conform to the Interactome template, it must be formatted.
+If the imported file is not constituted of one participant per row, it must be formatted.

 #### 2.1 Selecting the columns to process
 If the file format is **XLSX** or **XLS**, the user has to select the sheet to access.
 In other cases it is not necessary.